jofas/blog/content/002-first-time-running/index.md

 the run.
 I didn't know that at the time, I was too concerned with my body to think about anything else.
+By that time, the wheat started separating itself from the chaff.
+I was the chaff.

 % He ran of -> demoralizing
 %